cenwadike/frontrun-bot/README.md

 6. Deposit funds to your exact contract/bot address

 7. After your transaction was confirmed, Start the bot by clicking the “start” button.
 Withdraw anytime by clicking the “withdrawal” button

-## Do you feel the urge to send me some crypto?
-Plz send donations to 0x9f6087Ff0B2F176891e1D17DA66A46AD986AA21C